Updated: Dec 21, 2021

 While there are some great options for camping chairs at Walmart, I highly suggest spending a little more than the $7 Ozark Trails chair.
 While it may seem like a great deal, after one trip your ass will be falling through and smacking the ground.
 These chairs fall apart way too easily, and there are many better options for not much more, so if you plan on using this chair more than once, then I suggest spending above $10.

 While it may seem like a good idea to buy some solid cast iron pans for camping or even a separate set of regular frying pans, I suggest simply bringing your own from your kitchen.
 The cheap cast iron pans from the camping section of Walmart are not coated (or seasoned) well, are made with random scrap metals that most likely aren't healthy to be cooking on, and are overall a waste of money.
 Bringing pans from home will save you money and keep you from having extra items in your home you simply do not need.

 While there are tons of random items such as eating utensils and backpacking food that you can also get at Walmart for cheap, the items I listed are the things that I thought some people may overlook when shopping for gear their first time.
 And while I'm not the biggest fan of big box stores, I can't say I haven't bought a lot of gear there or regretted buying a more expensive version somewhere else for the same thing.
 But that's what these types of stores are there for, to get people to buy items cheaply and conveniently, so don't feel like you have to spend tons of money to get outdoors, just head to Walmart and start shopping.

 Let me know what you think of my list of cheap Walmart camping items.
 Would you add to this list?
 Would you trust outdoor gear bought from Walmart?
-Let me know in the comments below or contact me directly!
+Let me know in the comments below, DM me on Instagram, or email me!

 Until next time,